Mindful awareness, or mindfulness, means paying attention on purpose, in the present moment, and nonjudgmentally.

 You can cultivate mindful awareness during any activity:

-washing the dog
+walking or washing the dog

 taking a shower